Laura Bolt

 Background

 Dr. Laura Bolt is a primatologist who holds degrees from the University of Cambridge (UK), University of Toronto, and Queen’s University (Canada).
 Her research interests include primate behavioural ecology, primate communication, and forest fragmentation.
-Dr. Bolt’s publications have been named editor’s choice in American Journal of Biological Anthropology and most-cited in American Journal of Primatology.
-Her research is of broad interest to the general public and has received international media attention, with coverage by news agencies including National Geographic, Reuters, the UK’s Daily Mail, Science Daily, Tech Explorist, and Mirage News.
+Dr. Bolt’s publications have been named editor’s choice in American Journal of Biological Anthropology and most-cited in Primates and American Journal of Primatology.
+Her research is of broad interest to the general public and has received international media attention, with coverage by news agencies including National Geographic, Reuters, the UK’s Daily Mail, Science Daily, Tech Explorist, Mirage News, and The Cleveland American.

 As co-director of the La Suerte Forest Fragmentation and Primate Behavioural Ecology Project, Dr. Bolt’s current research focuses on mantled howler monkey (Alouatta palliata), white-faced capuchin monkey (Cebus imitator) and Central American spider monkey (Ateles geoffroyi) behavioural ecology in a fragmented tropical rainforest in Costa Rica.
 This research is important given the ongoing deforestation in Costa Rica and other tropical regions globally, with primates acting as important indicator species to signal habitat change.